joshenoy/sathyabh.at/content/blog/2020-01-20-hellforge-remastered.md

 - motherboard
 - cabinet

 remained the same.
-Although the processor I had (Core i5 3470) wasn't exactly top-of-the-line back then, it had still enough horsepower, especially coupled with the GPU (nVidia Geforce 970, replaced later with the Geforce 1080) to crunch anything that I could throw at it, VR included (check my [previous post](https://sathyasays.com/2017/11/05/a-brief-look-at-the-oculus-rift/) for my impressions of the Oculus Rift).
+The processor I had i.e., the Core i5 3470) wasn't exactly top-of-the-line back then, it had still enough horsepower, especially coupled with the GPU (nVidia Geforce 970, replaced later with the Geforce 1080) to crunch anything that I could throw at it, VR included (check my [previous post](https://sathyasays.com/2017/11/05/a-brief-look-at-the-oculus-rift/) for my impressions of the Oculus Rift).

 ### Hellforge and the Bajaj Chetak Problem